benedond/safety-critical-scheduling/README.md

 --input &lt;file&gt;                input file [stdin] --output &lt;file&gt;               output file [stdout] --no-iis-output               if the model is infeasible, the solver will not compute IIS and the ILP model will not be written into a file
---no-schedule-optimization    disables optimization of total schedule length as a secondary objective
+--optimize-schedule           enables optimization of total schedule length as a secondary objective
 </pre>